-Senator Jay Rockefeller (D-WV) this week at a press conference in Washington, D.C., announced his desire to pass the Public Safety Spectrum and Wireless Innovation Act before the 10th anniversary of the Sept.
+Sen. Jay Rockefeller (D-WV) this week at a press conference in Washington, D.C., announced his desire to pass the Public Safety Spectrum and Wireless Innovation Act before the 10th anniversary of the Sept.
 11, 2001, terror attacks on New York City and the Pentagon.

-Rockefeller was joined at the press conference by co-sponsors of the legislation, including Senators Charles Schumer (D-NY) and Kirsten Gillibrand (D-NY), to drum up support for the bill, which would reserve a portion of spectrum for an interoperable communications system for first responder and give the Federal Communications Commission authority to conduct voluntary incentive auctions to clear TV spectrum for future broadband Internet use.
+Rockefeller was joined at the press conference by co-sponsors of the legislation, including Senators Charles Schumer (D-NY) and Kirsten Gillibrand (D-NY), to drum up support for the bill, which would reserve a portion of spectrum for an interoperable communications system for first responders and give the Federal Communications Commission authority to conduct voluntary incentive auctions to clear TV spectrum for future broadband Internet use.

 In a statement posted on the association’s website, NAB president and CEO Gordon Smith commended the efforts of Rockefeller and Senator Kay Bailey Hutchison (R-TX) “to address broadcaster concerns with voluntary incentive auctions.”

-In its National Broadband Plan, the FCC proposed conducting voluntary incentive auctions from which broadcasters choosing to participate would share in a portion of proceeds generated by auctioning their spectrum to telecom companies to meet future wireless broadband Internet demand.
+In its National Broadband Plan, the FCC proposed conducting voluntary incentive auctions from which broadcasters choosing to participate would share in the portion of proceeds generated by auctioning their spectrum to telecom companies to meet future wireless broadband Internet demand.
 However, the agency currently does not have Congressional authority to hold incentive auctions.

 According to a report in the National Journal, Rockefeller plans to mark up the bill next week.
 However, despite reportedly being confident in garnering strong support for the bill, Rockefeller has expressed concern that it might hit a snag in the Senate from a single senator who objects.